mapper1024/mapper1024/doc/JOURNAL.md

 # Functional Prototype: Summer 2022
 Over the course of Summer 2022 the mapping tool has developed to the point of being functional, albiet with a limited set of options.

+## Geometry
+Geometry is represented in 3D space with a custom [Vector3](https://mapper1024.github.io/jsdoc/Vector3.html) class to represent points and offsets in space and supporting [Line3](https://mapper1024.github.io/jsdoc/Line3.html) and [Box3](https://mapper1024.github.io/jsdoc/Box3.html) classes for lines and boxes.

 ## Spatial Nodes
 The map itself is still represented with a set of nodes: each node being an object in the map such as a forest, a lake, or a river.
 The nodes have shape and size currently defined by their children.
 Nodes are technically positioned in 3D space with pseudo-spherical shape, but currently the Z axis is unused so the nodes are effectively pseudo-circles on a 2D plane.
 The position and shape of each node is then used to determine how the entire map is rendered.